|

 Several items to add:

-10 March 1813: State of North Carolina Grant #808 to Elijah Wilcoxan 50 acres in Ashe County...(no useful land marks).
+1813 March 10 – Ashe County: State of North Carolina Grant #808 to Elijah Wilcoxan 50 acres in Ashe County...(no useful land marks).
 Entered 10 March 1813. patent 24 November 1813. cc were: George Wilcoxan, Samuel Wilcoxan.
 C. Surveyor – Eli Cleveland.
 S. Surveyor – Thomas Calloway.
 17 March 1835 Jonathan Stamfier, C.R.

 6. JESSE B. WILCOXSON.
-(1776,78+ ?)
-Who is our Jesse Wilcoxson?
+(1776/78 to 1827/28) Who is our Jesse Wilcoxson?
 Did Jesse live to adulthood?
 Earlier records were very confused on him.
 The first Jesse Wilcoxson listed below has Hagan, Bybee, and Brinegar links to Squire, Elijah Wilcoxson, and is, in my opinion, the brother.
 Jeremiah F. Willcoxson stated to Lyman Draper in 1861 that his uncle, Jesse B. Willcoxen, of Madison County, Kentucky, was dead about 35 years.
 One must be aware that several Jesse Wilcoxsons were born during his era.
 So far, this is what has been found:

-(A).
-Jesse B. Wilcoxson (born about 1775 and died 1827 or 1828) best appears to be the son of Samuel and Anna Wilcoxson.
-He was a blacksmith who lived south of Winchester, and became the metallurgist involved an early Silver Spring, Clark County silver mine of William McGuire, which proved worthless.
-Jesse’s will was finalized in the February 1828 Clark County Court (Kentucky), naming his wife, Sally Wilcockson, and one child, Suzeah Hawkins, and grandchild, Sally Ann Hawkins.
 Jesse Willcockson witnessed a will of Samuel Hall in Rowan County, North Carolina on 20 February 1793.
 He has a Clark County marriage bond in 6 February 1796 (county record) to Sarah (Sally) Hagans (born 1783/84 in North Carolina), and signed by Thomas Hagans, with witnesses of Thomas Briniger and Jean Grimes, and surety by Isaac Willcockson.
 Why Isaac Willcockson?
 This is probably the same Isaac Wilcoxon who appears on the 1795 tax rolls in nearby Madison County, and married 25 May 1797 to Rebecca White at Clark County, Kentucky, and later in 1818 moved to Howard County, Missouri.
 Is Isaac’s father – John Wilcoxson, Jr.?
 “Jesse Wilcox” was a commissioned officer from Clark County in the War of 1812-1814.

 Locations for Jesse Wilcoxson in the U.S. Census and county tax records:

-1796, 1797, 1799 Clark County, Kentucky, tax records 1830 – 1850, U.S. Census of Clark County, Kentucky: Sarah (Sally) Hagans Wilcoxen.
+1830 – 1850, U.S. Census of Clark County, Kentucky: Sarah (Sally) Hagans Wilcoxen.

 The following gives proof of these children: Clark County Deed, dated 29 October 1829, 17 acres on Stoner Creek to James R. Hawkins, Curiah Hawkins – late Curiah Wilcoxon; Jesse B. Wilcoxon; David Wilcoxon; _ Adams and his wife Jane – late Jane Wilcoxon; Elijah Wilcoxon, Squire TG.
-Wilcoxon, Thomas G. Wilcoxon; Elvina G. Wilcoxon, Smauel D. Wilcoxon – all being legal heirs of Jesse Wilcoxon, deceased.
+Wilcoxon, Thomas G. Wilcoxon; Elvina G. Wilcoxon, Samuel D. Wilcoxon – all being legal heirs of Jesse Wilcoxon, deceased.
 (Courtesy of Pat Frunzi, e-mail 23 November 2003).

 Pat Frunzi believes this Jesse (~1780) to be the son of Samuel Wilcoxson, Sr. (1755), and sites considerable family interaction between the Clark and Estill County Wilcoxsons. (from Pat Frunzi e-mail January 2002).